 Try adding video to see if it increases time on site or within a blog post.

-Compile your highlights and include in your proposal and you’ll be selling content marketing strategy to clients in no time.
+Compile your highlights and include those insights in proposals, and you’ll be selling content marketing strategies to clients in no time.

 Your agency is the perfect place to test content tactics that you can pass on to your clients in a way that helps you overcome their objections.
 And if you’ve lived through that process yourself, sharing in challenges and speaking from the heart about your experience is better, and far and away more authentic, than any sales pitch.

 Content marketing isn’t hard to sell when it’s personalized.
-When it’s not personalized, it’s a shot in the dark.
+But when it’s not personalized, it’s a shot in the dark.

 Audits can start that conversation on the right foot.